 What are you passionate about?
 What inspires you?
 What lights your soul on fire?
 If you set out to bring about positive change, what contribution would you make to the world?

 I recently watched an excellent documentary on Congressman John Robert Lewis.
-The 43-minute presentation centered around Mr. Lewis’ lifetime advocacy for the expansion of civil rights in America.
+The presentation centered around Mr. Lewis’ lifetime advocacy for the expansion of civil rights in America.
 It is a powerful and inspiring story about courage, humility, persistence, faith and dignity.

 Many people have one or more things that they are passionate about.
 Quite often that “passion” is connected to personal interests or hobbies like sports, music, classic cars or antiques.
 Hobbies can be gratifying, but interest in them is typically driven by the pursuit of pleasure or leisure.
 There is a difference between being passionate about a hobby and the kind of passion that inspires a person to dedicate themselves to enabling fundamental change that positively impacts current and future generations.